 China's yuan extends losses, nears key 7 mark despite firmer-than-expected fix

-SHANGHAI, Sept 7 (Reuters) - China's yuan extended losses against the dollar on Wednesday, nearing the psychologically important level of 7 per dollar, even after the central bank has taken steps recently seen as aimed at arresting the yuan's rapid decline.
+SHANGHAI, Sept 7 (Reuters) - China's yuan extended losses against the dollar on Wednesday, nearing the psychologically important 7 per dollar level, even after the central bank surprised traders by fixing the trading-band above market expectations by a record margin.

+The yuan CNY=CFXS finished the domestic trading session at 6.9715 per dollar, its weakest close since August 2020.
+The offshore yuan CNH=EBS was last at 6.9901.

-A buoyant dollar and monetary tightening by the Federal Reserve have pressured emerging market currencies in recent months, while a slowing economy and a resurgence in COVID-19 infections across the country have added downside pressure on the Chinese unit.
+A buoyant dollar and monetary tightening by the Federal Reserve have pressured emerging market currencies in recent months.

+A slowing economy and a resurgence in COVID-19 infections across the country have not helped, with trade data the latest to fall disappointingly short on Wednesday.

 Prior to market opening, the People's Bank of China (PBOC) set the midpoint rate CNY=PBOC at 6.9160 per dollar, its lowest in more than two years and 64 pips weaker than the previous fix of 6.9096.